Shivam-Uniyal/Excel-Sales-and-Finance-Analytics/README.md

 # Excel-Sales-Analytics
-Sales analytics for A company called Atliq using Excel
+Sales analytics for a company called Atliq using Excel